-Ellen Coombs, a PhD research at the Museum, has been involved in writing up the sightings in a paper, along with Travis Park lead author James Robbins, published in the journal PeerJ.
+Ellen Coombs, a PhD researcher at the Museum, has been involved in writing up the sightings in a paper, along with Travis Park and lead author James Robbins, published in the journal PeerJ.

 'What is exciting is that these beaked whales haven't been seen live in that part of the world before,' says Ellen.
 'There have been sightings before but they haven't been verified, so what makes this thrilling is the photographic evidence.'